Only on AP: Bloomberg charts aggressive timeline on 2020 bid

 “I applaud everybody who was involved,” Perez said in an interview.
 “Very appreciative of Mayor Bloomberg.
 Equally appreciative of those grassroots activists who were knocking on doors every weekend, texting people, investing 50 bucks in the Democratic Party.”

 Still, Bloomberg endeared himself to many Democratic leaders in recent months after deciding to invest more than $110 million in the 2018 midterms — largely focused on House races.
-Long an active political donor to candidates in both parties, Bloomberg gave exclusively to Democrats this year for the first time.
+Long an active political donor to candidates in both parties, Bloomberg gave almost exclusively to Democrats this year for the first time.

 The decision, he explained, was born out of his concern that Republicans who controlled the House and Senate weren’t providing an adequate check on the Trump presidency.
 Yet this political season marked a permanent shift in his political identity, he said.